kaustavdm/opentok-video-embed-demo/README.md

 ---

-# Tutorial
+# Walkthrough

-This is a detailed, step-by-step run through of building the demo.
+This is a step-by-step walkthrough of building the demo, highlighting the important pieces.

 ## Workflow